 Moreover, mobile devices often get lost, broken, or stolen, so extra steps are required to secure your cryptocurrency when using a mobile Android wallet.

-Here are the top Bitcoin wallets for Android:
+Here are the best mobile Bitcoin wallets for Android:

 Type: